openedx/paragon/src/Dropzone/README.md

 You can pass your own validator function which accepts `File` object as its only argument, the function is invoked after all other validation steps are done.
 The function should return error message to display in case validation fails, otherwise return `null`.

+Note that `Dropzone` does not handle unexpected errors that might happen in your function, they should be handled by the validator itself as in the example below.

 This example validates that only `400x479` images can be uploaded.

 ```jsx live